-The unfortunate outcome for the injured demonstrates the importance of having knowledgable litigators at your side.
+The unfortunate outcome for the injured demonstrates the importance of having knowledgeable litigators at your side.

 The Georgia catastrophic injury attorneys at Angell Law Firm have the experience you need to determine the best legal recourse available.

-Our mass tort lawyers aggressively represent our clients and tirelessly work to maximize the compensation your deserve.
+Our mass tort lawyers aggressively represent our clients and tirelessly work to maximize the compensation you deserve.

-Call today at (770) 217-4954 to speak to a mass tort attorney about your case in a free, confidential consultation.
+Call today at (770) 217-4954 to speak to a personal injury attorney in Atlanta about your case in a free, confidential consultation.